The 7 Types Of Goals All Leaders Should Set For Your Team

 “It is important to delineate different team goal types because individuals may have different motivations for participating in team efforts,” says Gergo Vari, CEO of recruitment company Lensa.
 “People are usually motivated to work towards organizational goals i.e., an increase in market share because they believe it ultimately will benefit the organization; they know that their company wants this, and they want to help achieve it.”

 The best goals align individual motivation with organizational targets.
 Choosing the right ones, and combining different types of goals in your priorities, can help you make the most of your team’s efforts.

-Key types of goals for every team
+Key types of goals that leaders can set

 “Within each category, you can set countless goals tailored to your team’s main functions,” he says.
 “We’ve all talked about S.M.A.R.T goals until we’re blue in the face.
 But there is a reason why they work so well: People understand how to achieve them.
 When you set a process, outcome, or learning goal, you know exactly how your progress and the end result should look.”

 Ready to brainstorm?
 Let’s review each of the categories below — plus several others — and learn why it’s important to set all types of goals.